-In the second decade of the new century both Hizbullah and Hamas launched their cyber activity.
-Hizbullah cyber operatives have been extensively active in cyberspace, where they made use of homegrown, invasive malware.
+In the second decade of the new century both Hizballah and Hamas launched their cyber activity.
+Hizballah cyber operatives have been extensively active in cyberspace, where they made use of homegrown, invasive malware.
 Thus they managed to breach servers and, through them, target carefully selected users, activities which continued for several years, until information-security companies discovered the breach.
-In addition, Hizbullah set up an array of fake profiles on social networks, through whom it establish relations with elements in Israel on the basis of cover stories that prompted them to download invasive malware to their computers or cellphones.
+In addition, Hizballah set up an array of fake profiles on social networks, through whom it establish relations with elements in Israel on the basis of cover stories that prompted them to download invasive malware to their computers or cellphones.

 Hamas has also been extensively active in cyberspace in the past decade.
 A Hamas intelligence gathering infrastructure evidently began to operate back in 2012, carrying out false-identity attacks on the email addresses of various elements in the Middle East, including some in Israel, for the purpose of luring the users into downloading the organization’s malware.
-Simultaneously, Hamas developed a ramified network of fake members of social networks, most of them disguised as women, who develop virtual relationships with men, causing them to download the malware.
+Simultaneously, Hamas developed a ramified network of fake members of social networks, most of them disguised as women, who develop virtual relationships with Israeli men, causing them to download the malware.
 Some of the organizations’ malware is homegrown, and the rest is purchased ready-made in the civilian market.
 Once installed, it establishes effective control over the attacked device, instructing it to carry out a range of operations.
-It also intercepts the users’ content, including contact persons, correspondence, visits to websites, keystrokes, and so on.
+It also intercepts the users’ content, including contact persons, correspondence, visits to websites, keystrokes, locations, and so on.

-In addition to intelligence operations that seek to collect information about Israel, Hizbullah and Hamas act to counter Israeli intelligence efforts to penetrate their ranks.
+In addition to intelligence operations that seek to collect information about Israel, Hizballah and Hamas act to counter Israeli intelligence efforts to penetrate their ranks.
 To defeat Israel’s daily information-gathering activities, both organizations make maximum efforts to screen those wishing to join them.
 Here, the extent of devotion to Islam, and identification with the organization’s ideology figures, is meaningfull in assessing candidates’ reliability.
 The organizations also diligently act to detect and snare collaborators with Israel, both within their ranks and among the society in which they operate.
 Suspects are interrogated and subjected to violence including resulting in injury and, at times, death.
 Furthermore, both organizations apply internal compartmentalization, so that even if operatives are arrested or betray the organization, they will only have been exposed to the minimum of necessary information, both qualitatively and quantitatively.
 To keep Israel’s SIGINT activity in check, the organizations have, from the outset, tried to avoid the use of advanced communication methods, and to prefer more primitive ones.
 They also use encryption, both in telephone communication and in correspondence.
 To keep their communication traffic secure, they developed over time an internal communication system, that is separate from the national system.

-To defeat Israel’s VISINT efforts, Hamas and Hizbullah try to conceal their doings to the greatest extent possible.
+To defeat Israel’s GEOINT efforts, Hamas and Hizballah try to conceal their doings to the greatest extent possible.
 They mask their activities in various ways, focusing on sites that are camouflaged, or assimilate into the civilian surroundings.
 An important stratum of this concealment effort is the use of subterranean spaces.
 Each organization has developed an underground system that it uses, among other purposes, to safely launch rockets and store munitions, manage warfare as IDF forces enter, and cross the perimeter fence to attack Israel on Israeli territory.
-Notably, even when dealing with open-source media publications, there is an awareness, both in Hamas and in Hizbullah, of the need to impose censorship, and hide certain characteristics of their activity.
+Notably, even when dealing with open-source media publications, there is an awareness, both in Hamas and in Hizballah, of the need to impose censorship, and hide certain characteristics of their activity.
 This is evident both when outside media cover the organizations and in their own media releases.